Schema authoring guide

 Docs & IntelliSense

 DMNO lets you attach additional information to items that serve as inline documentation about the item.
-This data is also used to generate very rich TypeScript JSDoc comments for your config - giving you and your team ✨ magical IDE superpowers.
+This data is also used to generate TypeScript JSDoc comments for your config - giving you and your team ✨ magical IDE superpowers.

 An example of how the generated types show up with VSCode’s IntelliSense: